4math2379/Cobolchain/README.md

 # COBOL TRAINING

-Just some COBOL training in order tio understand it.
+Just some COBOL training in order to understand it.

 1. Stream data and event on a blockchain
 2. Screen section added